Elita (cigarette): Production

 The original production of Elita cigarettes were produced in Rīga, Latvia at a factory located at Miera st. 58.
 The factory was owned by the state company "Rīgas Tabakas Fabrika", which was founded in 1887.
 The capacity of the factory was 5.6 billion cigarettes per year.
 In 1992 Rīgas Tabakas Fabrika was sold to the Latvian-Denmark company House of Prince Latvia.
 In 1997, the volume of production of Elita was about 24 million packs.
 Also in 1997, a new variant of the cigarettes was introduced: “Elita Plus”.
 Starting in 2002, Elita were produced on a new production line using king size (84 mm) tubes.
 Production at Rīga factory was stopped in 2009 due to a 30% drop in sales and increase of illegal sales.

-Advertisement

-Elita was not actively advertised in mass media, with TV advertisement only occurring once.
-The factory made a special edition of Elita for the users of Latvian National Film Festival in 2005, and then followed by issuing different types of the packages with the depictions of the famous Latvian castles and palaces.
-The packages were printed with some of the following landmarks: